OAVallejos/vorticidad-cosmica-datos/README.md

 SDSS DR17 for galactic data
 Rust/PyO3 for high-performance computing
-DeepSeek for research assistance with open source AI
+DeepSeek for research assistance with open source AI and Gemini (Google AI) for research and code assistance, including optimization of the Rust/Python pipeline.

 🌌 Exploring Cosmic Frontiers • 📊 Reproducible Science • 🚀 Open Research

 "Science is not only compatible with spirituality; it is a profound source of spirituality." - Carl Sagan